Pennsylvania State University Glee Club

-The Pennsylvania State University Glee Club is an all-male choral ensemble at Pennsylvania State University (Penn State).
+The Pennsylvania State University Glee Club is a choral ensemble at Pennsylvania State University (Penn State).
 The Glee Club is one of the top choral ensembles at Penn State and considered to be one of the best of its kind in the country.
-Founded in 1888, the Penn State Glee club is the oldest organization at Penn State consisting of 60-80 undergraduate and graduate men from all colleges of the University.
-The Glee Club performs several concerts each year and goes on a tour during spring break.
+Founded in 1888, the Penn State Glee Club is the oldest student organization at Penn State consisting of 40-50 undergraduates and graduates from all colleges at the University.
+The Glee Club performs several concerts each year and frequently goes on tour, both domestically and internationally.
 The Glee Club performs a variety of music from Broadway to Classical music, and has its place in Penn State tradition by singing University fight songs and performing at numerous events.
+The Glee Club performs Penn State fight songs including Fight On, State, The Nittany Lion, Hail!
+Oh Hail!, and the Penn State Alma Mater.
 Dr. Christopher Kiver is the current director of the Penn State Glee Club.

 History

-The Penn State Glee Club was started by nine students came together to form the Penn State Glee Club and Banjo and Mandolin Society.
+The Penn State Glee Club was started by nine students who came together to form the Penn State Glee Club and Banjo and Mandolin Society.
+At the time, the group was all-male.
 Led by Dr. George C. Butz, the Glee Club begun their touring tradition in 1889 going to the nearby towns of Bellefonte, Tyrone, Huntingdon, Altoona, Clearfield, Philadelphia, and Williamsport, Pennsylvania.

-Following Butz’s direction, the Glee Club fell under the new leadership of F.P.
-Atherton in 1889 followed by E.F.
+Following Butz’s direction, the Glee Club fell under the new leadership of Frank Peabody Atherton in 1889, followed by E.F.
 Davis in 1890.
 Charles M.H.
 Atherton then begun directing the Glee Club in 1893 until 1912.
 Under Atherton’s direction, the Glee Club performed music as well as comedic skits.

 The Glee Club was next led by the first director of music at Penn State, Clarence C. Robinson who led the Glee Club from 1912-1922.
 Under Robinson’s direction, the Club went on a coast-to-coast tour via the Santa Fe Railroad.
 By this time the Glee Club had grown to about fifty members and included the select group, the Varsity Quartet.
 The Club also won many intercollegiate glee club competitions.

 Dean Grant became the next director in 1922.
 The Glee Club continued to win several Pennsylvania State Championships and compete in the Intercollegiate Glee Club Eastern Division Contests, including champions in 1927 and 1935.
 In 1928 the Glee Club took its first European tour through places like England and France.
 The annual Mother’s Day Concerts were popular in attendance during this time.
 In 1934 the Hi-Lo’s were formed as a small ensemble.
-Originally known as the Hy-los the members were a select group from the membership of the Glee Club.
+Originally known as the Hy-los, the members were a select group from the membership of the Glee Club.